I had the best time on my birthday getaway!

 We were greeted with champagne at check in and a double chocolate cake in our room (my husband told them we were coming to celebrate my birthday).
 The continental breakfast was one of the best we’ve had, and I couldn’t get enough of the heated tile floor in the bathroom (we are so getting that in our next house).
 Simple things like a bathroom stocked with L’Occitane products, as well as a fresh water carafe and candy on the nightstand at turndown service won me over.
 I could get used to that kind of lifestyle!

 Located across from the hotel is one of my favourite home decor and lifestyle shops, The Cross.

 Want to try some of Rosie’s recipes at home?
-She created a beautiful cookbook.
+She created a beautiful cookbook filled with baked treats.

 It was a trip that involved a lot of eating and shopping.
 Definitely a birthday to remember.
 Probably a good thing it was short!

 After returning to the dirty snow and cooler weather on Sunday night, I felt a little sad to leave the green of Vancouver behind (probably had a bit to do with coming off my sugar high!).
 However, nothing beats the sunny blue sky I woke up to on Monday morning.
 Only a few more months and our green will start!

 Have any favourite places to visit in Vancouver?
 What are your favourite things to do on a weekend getaway?